-Have you ever received bodywork?
-If so, you may have heard your therapist or provider use the term fascia.
-Facia is a web of collagen fibers that wraps around muscles, vessels, nerves, organs, and bones.
-This web-network is the largest in the body and one of the only systems to touch every other system.
-Therefore, your fascia is a highly important part of wellness and pain management.
+Do you receive bodywork?
+If so, your therapist or provider may have used the term fascia.
+Facia is a web of collagen fibers that wraps around your muscles, vessels, nerves, organs, and bones.
+This web-network is the largest in the body and one of the only systems that touches every other system.
+In other words, your fascia is a highly important part of wellness and pain management.

 Fascia is broken down into three different types.
-The superficial fascia is found under the skin and helps blend muscles, nerves, veins, and arteries to the deepest layers of the skin.
-The visceral fascia is found in the bodies cavities and wraps organs in connective tissue to suspend them.
-The deep fascia, which is also the densest, is found surrounding individual muscle fibers, muscle groups, bones, nerves, and blood vessels.
+First, superficial fascia, found right under your skin.
+It helps blend muscles, nerves, veins, and arteries to the deeper layers of skin.
+Second, visceral fascia, found in your body’s cavities.
+It wraps your organs in connective tissue to suspend them.
+Last, the deep, densest fascia, found surrounding individual muscle fibers, muscle groups, bones, nerves, and blood vessels.

-Under normal circumstances fascia should be free to move and stretch.
-Pain occurs when fascia restricts due to trauma, posture, stress, or inflammation.
-Releasing this restriction allows the body to become more mobile and allows for better blood flow.
-At ESP Sports Medicine we employ several different techniques that release fascia restrictions.
+Under normal circumstances fascia moves and stretches.
+However, fascia restricts with trauma, poor posture, stress and/or inflammation.
+Consequently, restricted fascia causes pain.
+Releasing these restrictions allows the body to become more mobile and allows for better blood flow.
+Therefore, our providers employ several different techniques that release fascia restrictions.
 Visit our website to learn more about each of these techniques.